brownag/soilmotif/README.md

 # Step-wise Horizon-level Depletion Percentage Example

-Common morphologic descriptions of soils by genetic horizon can be made continuous by assuming they represent a “step” function.
+Common morphologic descriptions of soils by genetic horizon can be made continuous by assuming they represent a "step" function.
 Repeat the horizon-level property value as many times as each horizon is thick (in centimeters, or whatever unit you are interested in).